Office of the President

 newhanyzphotobio.jpg

-From 2015 to 2021, President Hanycz served as the 29th President of La Salle University, also the first layperson and woman to serve in that role in La Salle’s 158-year history.
+From 2015 to 2021, President Hanycz served as the 29th President of La Salle University, also the first layperson and woman to hold that role in La Salle’s 158-year history.
 In her six years at La Salle, President Hanycz led a number of significant strategic initiatives to position the university for growth and continued success, and to improve the educational experience for its students.

-Under President Hanycz’s leadership, La Salle enrolled its largest group of incoming students in 25 years—the most talented academically, and the most diverse by every measure—a remarkable achievement given persistent national trends of declining enrollment.
-She also led a number of significant capital projects on La Salle’s campus, including the completion of their $35M School of Business, as well as significant developments in the Connelly Learning Commons and Library and the Hansen Quad.
+Under President Hanycz’s leadership, La Salle enrolled its largest group of incoming students in 25 years — the most talented academically, and the most diverse by every measure — a remarkable achievement given persistent national trends of declining enrollment.
+She also led a number of significant capital projects on La Salle’s campus, including the completion of its $35 million School of Business, as well as significant developments in the Connelly Learning Commons and Library and the Hansen Quad.

 President Hanycz previously served in a presidential role at Brescia University College in London, Ontario, Canada.
 During her seven-year tenure at Brescia, a Catholic women’s college, she implemented a bold strategic plan that raised the college’s national profile, increased enrollment significantly, improved retention rates for talented students, faculty, and staff, doubled on-campus residence space, and developed innovative academic programs.